Lynnes001/Webapplication-project/Phase 1 - Data Collection Module/Song_Yang_Realtime_Python/README.md

-# Python Web Crawler for Historical Stock Data (1 year) on Yahoo Finance using BeautifulSoup and Selenium
+# Python Realtime Stock Data on Yahoo Finance using Http Request

 # Before you run:
   **PLEASE MAKE SURE YOU HAVE ALREADY INSTALLED 'pip' for Python!**